-At the end of the day, I recommend you to go into the neighborhood of Flushing, which has been considered by many, the real Chinatown of New York.
+For the last hour of the day, I recommend you to go into the Flushing neighborhood, which has been considered by many, the real Chinatown of New York.
 This is where most of the Chinese population really resides and has many local food places where you can dine.

-In addition, this neighborhood is home to Louis Armstrong's house, which has been transformed into a museum and is a must for all jazz lovers.
+Also, in this neighborhood is the home of Louis Armstrong, which has been transformed into a museum and is a must for all jazz lovers.

-Day 9: Walk through the Bronx and visit the zoo
+Day 9: Stroll through the Bronx and visit the zoo

 This huge place was inaugurated in 1899 and currently has more than 4,000 animals of 600 different species.
-The animals you will discover at the Bronx Zoo range from animals native to the American continent to giraffes, lions and polar bears.
-Tickets can be reserved or purchased the same day at the box office.
+The animals you will discover at the Bronx Zoo range from animals native to the Americas to giraffes, lions and polar bears.

-By the time we leave the zoo, we are sure to be starving after having walked so far.
-It's time, then, to discover one of the jewels of the Bronx district; Little Italy.
+By the time we leave the zoo, we're sure to be starving after walking so far.
+It's time, then, to discover one of the gems of the Bronx borough; Little Italy.
 This neighborhood, formed by former Italian immigrants, has been reflected in many series and movies, and no wonder.